- UC Santa Cruz

 - Visual Studies PhD

-The program employs a wide range of visual evidence for examination, without being constrained by traditional hierarchies of art.
+The program employs a wide range of visual evidence for examination, without being constrained by traditional hierarchies of art or art history.
 Fine arts, architecture, photography, film, performances, utilitarian objects, and popular entertainments all are primary source material for scholars in the field.

 The flexibility of the program allows students to work closely with their advisor and the director of graduate studies to craft a personalized course of study that advances their intellectual and professional goals.